ServiceCanada/cens/setup.md

 ### REDIS Default Configuration
 * `REDIS_ENV` Set environment value for Redis.
-Default: `stage` and `production` which would leverage the redis-sentinel in production environment
+Default: `stage` and `prod` which would leverage the redis-sentinel in production environment
 * `REDIS_URI` Redis URI, the alias or the IP of the server host.
 Default: `x-notify-redis`
 * `REDIS_PORT` Port of Redis server.
 Default: `6379`
 * `REDIS_SENTINEL_1_URI` Redis Sentinel 1 URI.
 Default: `127.0.0.1`